A Guide to Catholic funeral etiquette, rites and traditions

 What to wear to a Catholic funeral

-Mourners at Catholic funerals generally wear smart clothing in dark colours.
-A black suit and tie for men is traditional, and smart black dress or suit for women.
+Mourners at Catholic funerals generally wear smart clothing in dark colors.
+A black or dark-coloured suit and tie for men is traditional, and smart black dress or suit for women.

-Mourners should also dress modestly, with not too much skin showing, although specific garments or head coverings are generally not required.
+Mourners should also dress modestly, with not too much skin showing, although things like specific garments or head coverings are not required.

-Christian funerals generally require guests to wear smart clothes in a dark colour.
 An increasing number of churches are open to colourful dress codes and other alternative options, but if in doubt, avoid casual clothing such as jeans, sports, clothes, hoodies, trainers and slogan t-shirts.

 Catholic funeral etiquette

-During prayers it is usually acceptable bow your head or stay seated; although some people kneel.
-During certain parts of the service the congregation may stand, for example during hymns.
+During prayers it is usually acceptable to bow your head or stay seated; although some people kneel.
+During certain parts of the service, the congregation may stand, for example during hymns.
 If you are physically able, follow their lead.

 While the Catholic funeral Mass takes place, non-Catholic mourners are often welcome to join the procession, but will receive a blessing instead of Holy Communion.
 If you do not want to take part in Holy Communion, simply stay quietly seated until it is over.